ibz0q/better-moment-card/README.md

 ## Install with HACS
-Search "Better Moment Card" in HACs and click Downlad.
+Search "Better Moment Card" in HACs and click Download.

 ## Manual Installation